moises-diaz/moises-diaz/README.md

   ---

-- 👯 I’m looking to collaborate on **different github repositories**
+- 👯 I’m looking to collaborate on **different github repositories whenever I can**

-- 💬 Ask me about **Code, Sports, videogames, and movies**
+- 💬 Ask me about **Code, Sports, Videogames, and Movies**

 - 📫 How to reach me **moisescdiaz94@gmail.com**

-- Currently working for an amazing company called GolfNorth Properties in Kitchener, Ontario.
+- 🤖 Currently working for an amazing company called GolfNorth Properties.

 ---